Healthy Homes Assessment Melling

 Melling Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory to all Melling and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is a requirement in all Melling and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records of their conformance with all Healthy Homes Standard that apply or will be in force throughout the tenancy period of their rental properties.
+• Property managers and landlords are required to keep records of their compliance with the Healthy Homes Standard that apply or will be in force to their rental properties.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.

-• All homes rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Starting 1 July 2024